 volumes:

 This file assumes you are running on a Windows environment and will link to volumes on your Windows host.
-Note there is one volume for the historian's data, and two volumes for Collector's configuration and store and forward files.
+Note there is one volume for the Historian's data, three volumes for the Collector's configuration and store and forward files, and one volume for Explorer's trend configuration storage.
 If you are running on a Linux environment, be sure to modify these volume paths.

 docker compose -f docker-compose.yml up --detach